f3rgs1/timesuite/README.md

 # timesuite
-A collection on Python methods that return the current time in specific formats
+A collection of Python methods that return the current time in specific formats